2022 World Cup: How qualifying works around the world

 The first two rounds of qualifying are exactly the same as four years ago.

-Round One: The 12 lowest ranked nations play two-legged ties, on June 6 and June 11.
+Round One: The 12 lowest ranked nations played two-legged ties in June 2019.
+Guam, Macau, Mongolia, Timor-Leste, Bangladesh and Cambodia advanced.

-Round Two: The six winners from the first round join the other 34 Asian nations, drawn into eight groups of five teams -- also played as qualifiers for the 2023 Asian Cup finals (for this reason World Cup hosts Qatar will take part in qualifying).
-The draw for this round takes place on July 17 with matches played between September 2019 and June 2020.
+Round Two: The six winners from the first round join the other 34 Asian nations, drawn into eight groups of five teams -- also played as qualifiers for the 2023 Asian Cup finals (for this reason World Cup hosts Qatar will take part).

-Round Three (final group round): The remaining 12 nations were drawn into two groups of six teams.
+Round Three (final group round): The remaining 12 nations will be drawn into two groups of six teams.
 Group winners and runners-up qualified for the World Cup.

 Round Four: The teams finishing third in round three played a two-legged playoff.
 The winners then advanced to an inter-confederation playoff.